SaiGopal-Challa/AuthServiceSGC/README.md

 Using JWT to provide token, and also using same to provide session details.
 Added BlackListing functionality to black list tokens immediatly post logout.
+Also has Update Account, Refresh Token, Delete Account features.

 Using Redis to faster validations ( @conditions ).
 Using Custom built RateLimiting to control traffic .